Best Prime Day deals for $50 or less: Echo Dot (4th gen), Fire TV Stick 4K and more

 Amazon Prime Day is happening this month -- June 21 and 22 -- but we've been on the hunt to find early deals.
 We've found some prices so low, they're matching earlier Prime Day or Black Friday prices.
 To that end, we've gathered up some of our favorite items available for under $50 right now, from a Fire TV Stick 4K on sale for $40 to the JBL Go 3 for $40.
 Just note that many of these prices could go even lower once Prime Day officially hits -- that's especially true of Amazon devices like the Echo smart speakers.
 For more, check out these 10 amazing deals we expect to see on Prime Day.

-Amazon's first generation Echo Show 5 is close to its Black Friday price.
+Amazon's first-generation Echo Show 5 is close to its Black Friday price.
 It has a smart home control panel that makes it easy to control your smart home devices.
-It's currently $40 off and could drop even lower during Prime Day.
+It's currently $40 off and could drop even lower during Prime Day sales.

-Amazon's fourth generation Echo Dot is currently $45 right now.
-CNET's favorite qualities of the spherical Echo are the improved sound quality and the fresh design -- plus, it's not bulky.
+Amazon's fourth-generation Echo Dot is currently $45 right now.
+CNET's favorite aspects of the spherical Echo are the improved sound quality and the fresh design -- plus, it's not bulky.

 If you're not a Roku fan, Amazon's Fire TV Stick 4K is $10 off right now.
 Using the streaming device, you can gain access to 4K Ultra HD, Dolby Vision, HDR and HDR10 Plus.
 The remote has Alexa built in so you can easily ask it to open Hulu, Disney Plus, Netflix and tons of other streaming services.